oskarvid/EntropicRanksDocker/README.md

 Usage: entropic_ranks (data_under_analysis,population_vector,data_origin=NULL,granularity=1,supervised=FALSE,process_log=FALSE,export_plots=FALSE,create_output_files=FALSE,is_logged=TRUE,logbase=2,huge_feature_list=FALSE)

 Arguments:
-data_under_analysis - Table with rows representing features, columns representing samples and cells containing the values to be compared.
-Rownames and column names must be unique.
+data_under_analysis - Tab-delimited .txt table with rows representing features, columns representing samples and cells containing the values to be compared.
+Rownames and column names must be unique. (see included test data)

-population_vector - Binary integer vector (0 or 1), of length equal to the number of columns of data_under_analysis.
-Denotes the two sample subpopulations to be compared.
+population_vector - Tab-delimited .txt table with a single column, one row per sample and 0 or 1 as the table values.
+Header and rownames must be included.
+Denotes the two sample subpopulations to be compared. (see included test data)

-data_origin - A vector containing the origin labels of the samples.
-Must be of length equal to the number of columns of data_under_analysis.
+data_origin - Tab-delimited .txt table with a single column, one row per sample.
+Header and rownames must be included.
+The data must be labels differentiating the origin of each sample.
 If NULL, it defaults to assuming that data are of the same origin.
-To be used only if the data are from different experiments or publications.
+To be used only if the data are from different experiments or publications. (default: null)

-granularity - The sliding window step, corresponding to the granularity of the partitioning process (feature-by-feature, or partitioning by 5-feature steps).
+granularity - The sliding window step, corresponding to the granularity of the partitioning process (feature-by-feature, or partitioning by 5-feature steps). (default: 1)

 supervised - If TRUE, the full list of differentially behaving features is returned and the tables of suggested cutoff points are printed.
-If FALSE, only the list of information-rich features is returned.
+If FALSE, only the list of information-rich features is returned. (default: FALSE)

-process_log - If TRUE, statistics of the entropic_ranks execution will be printed and plots of the entropy distributions and clustering qualities will be generated.
+process_log - If TRUE, statistics of the entropic_ranks execution will be printed and plots of the entropy distributions and clustering qualities will be generated. (default: FALSE)

-export_plots - If TRUE, png plots of the entropy distributions and clustering qualities will be exported as files in a folder system created in the current working directory.
+export_plots - If TRUE, png plots of the entropy distributions and clustering qualities will be exported as files in a folder system created in the current working directory. (default: TRUE)

 create_output_files - If TRUE, the feature lists of information-rich features will be automatically exported in the working directory as tab-delimited .txt files.
-Ignored if supervised is set to TRUE.
+Ignored if supervised is set to TRUE. (default: TRUE)

-is_logged - Set to TRUE if the values were log-transformed and you want to export the Fold Change instead of the Log Fold Change in .txt files.
-Ignored if supervised is set to TRUE.
+is_logged - Set to TRUE if the values are log-transformed and you want to export the Fold Change instead of the Log Fold Change in .txt files.
+Ignored if supervised is set to TRUE. (default: TRUE)

 logbase - The base of the log transformation.
-Ignored if supervised is set to TRUE or if create_output_files is set to FALSE.
+Ignored if supervised is set to TRUE or if create_output_files is set to FALSE. (default: 2)

 huge_feature_list - Only set to TRUE if the entropic_ranks fails to run due to huge feature lists returned by RankProd (e.g. more than 20000-30000 features) and you are sure that less than 500 are differentially expressed and information-rich.
-If TRUE, entropic_analysis will only investigate the first 5000 features and isolare information-rich features from among them.
+If TRUE, entropic_analysis will only investigate the first 5000 features and isolare information-rich features from among them. (default: FALSE)

+# Examples of usage:

+(assuming the docker image is named "entropic_ranks")

+Full-parameter usage (using default values as described above): docker run --rm -v "/your/data/here:/data entropic_ranks Rscript Entropic_Ranks.R /data/GSE_data_set.txt /data/vec.txt null 1 FALSE FALSE TRUE TRUE TRUE 2 FALSE

+Full-parameter usage (using a data origin file, supervised without output files and plots): docker run --rm -v /your/data/here:/data entropic_ranks Rscript Entropic_Ranks.R /data/GSE_data_set.txt /data/vec.txt /data/data_origin_file.txt 1 TRUE FALSE FALSE FALSE TRUE 2 FALSE

+Default usage (the two input files *must* be named "data_table.txt" and "population_vector.txt"): docker run --rm -v /your/data/here:/data entropic_ranks